top of page

 Get in touch to have a chat about what volunteering might suit you.

-Come and Try
+Come and try

-Just rock up on any of these days as ask anyone for the day's organiser.
+Come on any of these days as ask anyone for the day's organiser.

-The come and try concept extends to members bringing along friends who have expressed an interest in the garden.
+The come and try approach extends to members bringing along friends who have expressed an interest in the garden.
 This is a great way to get a feel for the place as there is someone to explain things and do introductions.

 Special projects